This file contains late-breaking notices regarding:

 1. If you are planning to perform an in-place database migration from a previous version of the SAS Activity-Based Management solution, it is important to back up your existing database.

-2. Starting with SAS Cost and Profitability Management 8.1, the mid-tier server no longer launches long-running operations in a separate process.
+2. With SAS Cost and Profitability Management 8.3, the mid-tier server no longer launches long-running operations in a separate process.
 Except for cube generation, the execution of all long-running operations is now performed on the Model Server.
 However, the mid-tier server is still responsible for initiating and managing the operations on the Model Server.

 using SAS Cost and Profitability Management with SAS Metadata Server on